Soyvolon/ChristysThirstyBeerRides/docs/README.md

 5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

 ### ROUTE and STOPS:
-Starting at Courigan's Irish Pub, we make our way to the Whiskey Exchange.
-We will then head over to The Copper Shaker and finish up at Flute and Dram.
+Starting at Cage Brewing, we make our way to Hawthorne Bottle Shoppe.
+We will then head over to Bayboro Brewing Co. and finish up at Pinellas Ale Works.

 ### DISTANCE and SPEED:
 5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

 ### CHECK IN
-Arrive as early as 2:00 pm to check-in and enjoy a Beverage before we roll out.
+Arrive as early as 3:00 pm to check-in and enjoy a beverage before we roll out.
 Check-in before partaking for drink specials!!

 ### ROLL OUT TIME
-3:00 PM
+4:00 PM

 !> RIDE FEE: $10 for advanced RSVP's ($15 day of ride) - and get $5 back to use at St. Pete Bicycle & Fitness!! <br />
 **Need a bike? $25 advanced RSVP only**